noSpamProxy/Reports/Get-NspLicenseReport_(Database)/Readme.md

 Get-NspLicenseReport.ps1 -NoMail -SqlInstance ""
 ```
 Use the above instance name "" if you try to access the default SQL instance.
-If there is aconnection problem and the NSP configuration shows an empty instance for the intranet-role under "Configuration -> NoSpamProxy components" than this instance example should work.
+If there is a connection problem and the NSP configuration shows an empty instance for the intranet-role under "Configuration -> NoSpamProxy components" than this instance example should work.